noelkenny15/-Deep-Transfer-Learning-Based-Leaf-Disease-Classification/README.md

 Mobile Net for Disease Prediction
 ## Usage:
 To use the model for leaf disease detection, follow these steps:
 - Make sure you have a Python environment set up with the necessary libraries installed.
-You can use the provided requirements.txt file to set up the required dependencies.
 - Run main.py
+-
 ## Algorithm:
 - Import Required Libraries
 - Load disease information from a CSV file into a DataFrame